sadiechi/research/README.md

 I think kind of, a very beginner developer with big ideas.

+#### Do you value creativity?
+As a value itself?
+What about as a tool for learning to think logically?

+I value creativity alot, especially since majority of my family are involved in the arts. (my parents work in the film industry).
+I would also say I am a very creative person, I love music and drawing so I value creativity alot.
+In highschool I took two math subjects and 3 sciences, so I took very technical/ typically logical subjects, so I really believe that creativity is the key to learning to think logically, and achieving a high level in these type of subjects.

 #### How many tabs do you have open in your web browser right now?
 What is the ratio of study related tabs to distraction related tabs?

 Around 70, 20-30 are study related.